 AMT member and IMTS exhibitor United Grinding hosted nearly 200 high school students and their teachers, taking them on a tour with a dozen stations to hear employees from various departments – logistics and shipping, service engineering, customer care, sales, marketing, IT, and human resources – share the skills they use, describe their careers, and answer questions.

 The tour ended in United Grinding’s showroom, where students measured and peered into some of the firm’s high-tech grinding machines.
 The young visitor faces really lit up when they were offered an assortment of freshly made fruit smoothies.

 “We have a huge, collective responsibility to educate, inform, and engage the next generation of workers in our industry,” says Markus Stolmar, president and CEO, United Grinding North America.
-“That’s why we hosted a spring MFG Day and engage partners in the community, such as the Dayton Region Manufacturers Association, Montgomery County Educational Services Center, schools at the local and regional level, and working on a national – even global – level with partners like AMT to make sure the future of our industry is bright.”
+“That’s why we hosted a MFG Day and engage partners in the community, such as the Dayton Region Manufacturers Association, Montgomery County Educational Services Center, schools at the local and regional level, and working on a national – even global – level with partners like AMT to make sure the future of our industry is bright.”

 “We were excited to work with DRMA member United Grinding to launch MFG Day Spring Edition to grow the manufacturing workforce pipeline,” says Angelia Erbaugh, DRMA president.
 “Almost 200 high school students attended to see the vast array of careers in contemporary manufacturing – from high-skill technical positions, like precision machining and industrial engineering, to ‘front office’ positions in accounting and sales.”
 (United Grinding hosted the event last spring knowing much of its machines and displays would not be unpacked from IMTS 2022 in time for an early October MFG Day.)